World Health Organization response to the COVID-19 pandemic

 The World Health Organization (WHO) is a leading organisation involved in the global coordination for mitigating the COVID-19 pandemic within the broader United Nations response to the pandemic.

 On 5 January 2020, the WHO notified the world about a "pneumonia of unknown cause" in China and subsequently began investigating the disease.
 On 20 January, the WHO confirmed human-to-human transmission of the disease.
 On 30 January, the WHO declared the outbreak a Public Health Emergency of International Concern and warned all countries.
 On 11 March, the WHO said the outbreak constituted a pandemic.
 By 5 October of the same year, the WHO estimated that a tenth of the world's population had been infected with the novel virus.

 The WHO has spearheaded several initiatives, such as the COVID-19 Solidarity Response Fund, to raise money for the pandemic response, the UN COVID-19 Supply Chain Task Force, and the solidarity trial for investigating potential treatment options for the disease.
 The COVAX program, co-led by the WHO, Gavi, and the Coalition for Epidemic Preparedness Innovations (CEPI), aims to accelerate the development and manufacture of COVID-19 vaccines and to guarantee fair and equitable access for every country in the world.

 The WHO's handling of the initial outbreak required a "diplomatic balancing act" between member states, in particular between the United States and China.
 On 27 August 2020, WHO Director General Tedros Adhanom Ghebreyesus announced that an independent expert committee would be established to examine various aspects of the international treaty that governs preparedness and response to health emergencies.
 A WHO-led international mission arrived in China in January 2021 to investigate the origins of the COVID-19 pandemic, and released preliminary findings the following month.

 Background

-The World Health Organization has provided state-endorsed guidance and has set norms and standards on outbreak preparedness and response.
+The World Health Organization has provided state-endorsed guidance and has set norms and standards on outbreak preparedness and responses.
 This was by its role of providing guidance and assisting with coordination in controlling the international spread of diseases.
 However, the WHO does not have the power to legally enforce its recommendations.